 Helpful Tips for a Dog Afraid of Fireworks

-Fireworks!!
-So fun, exciting and actually down right frightening, depending on who you ask!
+While fireworks can be fun and exciting, they can actually be down right frightening, depending on who you ask!
 If you have ever experienced it, there is nothing more heartbreaking than a dog afraid of fireworks.
+Noise phobia is real, especially in pets and it can be absolutely traumatic to your furry friend.

 Are all dogs afraid of fireworks?

 No, in fact, some are not phased at all.
-But for those that are, these loud and overwhelming sounds can trigger a pure panic that quite often turns into a flight response that leaves shelters full of dogs around the Fourth of July or even worse, a high incident of dogs getting hit by cars.
+But for fearful dogs, these loud booms and the overwhelming sounds of fireworks can trigger a pure panic that quite often turns into a flight response that leaves shelters full of dogs around the Fourth of July or even worse, a high incident of dogs getting hit by cars.
+The fear of fireworks is so real that in extreme cases just the loud bangs and noise of fireworks will send a perfectly well behaved pet into a full blown panic attack.

 What to do when a dog is afraid of fireworks?